 Kafka

-Franz Kafka was a Jewish Austrian and Czech novelist and writer from Prague who wrote in German.
-He is widely regarded as a major figure of 20th-century literature.
-His work fuses elements of realism and the fantastique, and typically features isolated protagonists facing bizarre or surrealistic predicaments and incomprehensible socio-bureaucratic powers.
-It has been interpreted as exploring themes of alienation, existential anxiety, guilt, and absurdity.
+Franz Kafka was a German-language Jewish Czech writer and novelist born in Prague, in the Austro-Hungarian Empire.
+Widely regarded as a major figure of 20th-century literature, his work fuses elements of realism and the fantastique, and typically features isolated protagonists facing bizarre or surreal predicaments and incomprehensible socio-bureaucratic powers.
+The term Kafkaesque has entered the lexicon to describe situations like those depicted in his writings.
 His best-known works include the novella The Metamorphosis (1915) and the novels The Trial (1924) and The Castle (1926).
-The term Kafkaesque has entered the English lexicon to describe bizarre situations like those depicted in his writing.
+His work has widely influenced artists, philosophers, composers, filmmakers, literary historians, religious scholars, and cultural theorists.
 Read more on Wikipedia

 Mentions (normalised)